 End of Transition Period: Keeping data safe - CPA and Digital Social Care Briefing

 This information has been developed as part of the Care Provider Alliance guidance to adult social care providers on business continuity, including the end of the transition period.
-It was originally published in December 2020, and updated in January 2021.
+It was originally published in December 2020 and updated in January and June 2021.

 On 31 December 2020, the UK government and the EU reached a Trade and Cooperation Agreement.
-The Agreement contains a bridging mechanism that allows the continued free flow of personal data from the EU/EEA to the UK after the transition period until adequacy decisions come into effect, for up to six months (i.e to end of June 2021).
-In practice, the Government does not envisage the bridging arrangements to be in place for more than four months.
+The Agreement contained a bridging mechanism that allowed the continued free flow of personal data from the EU/EEA to the UK after the transition period until adequacy decisions came into effect, for up to six months (i.e to end of June 2021).

 Data adequacy is a status granted by the European Commission to countries outside the European Economic Area (EEA) who provide a level of personal data protection comparable to that provided in European law.
 When a country has been awarded the status, information can pass freely between it and the EEA without further safeguards being required.

 Formal adoption of the decisions under the EU General Data Protection Regulation (GDPR) and Law Enforcement Directive (LED) allows personal data to flow freely from the EU and wider European Economic Area (EEA) to the UK.
 The decisions mean that UK businesses and organisations can continue to receive personal data from the EU and EEA without having to put additional arrangements in place with European counterparts.

 The UK, which now operates a fully independent data policy, has already recognised the EU and EEA member states as ‘adequate’, as part of its commitment to establish a smooth transition for the UK’s departure from the bloc.

 Actions to take§

 Care providers who may store or share information with the EU/EEA no longer need to take any additional actions to ensure the free flow of data.